joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/16/arts/music/anthony-davis-edith-wharton-the-reef.html

 **U.S.C.
 Cancels Valedictorian’s Speech After Jewish Groups Object**\
 `The university cited security concerns at the graduation.
-But the student said the school was “succumbing to a campaign of hate meant to silence my voice.”`\
+But the student, who is Muslim, said the school was “succumbing to a campaign of hate meant to silence my voice.”`\
 https://nytimes.com/2024/04/16/us/usc-valedictorian-speech-gaza-war.html

 **As prospective jurors answer questions, they struggle to remain anonymous.**\